GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 The GEOS compilation will be submitted only if the TPL job succeeds.
 This allows us to rapidly allocate small resources in the form of a `dev` partition.
 See [Sherlock documentation](https://www.sherlock.stanford.edu/docs/user-guide/running-jobs/?h=sh_part#available-resources) for available resources and types of partitions.

 ### Execution
-To begin the entire process, simply run:
+To start the compilation process, simply run:

 ```bash
 source compile_geos.sh